NitionVR/career-portal-api/ARCHITECTURE.md

 ## Guiding Principles

 1.  **Single Source of Truth:** This document is the primary reference for the API contract.
-2.  **Document As You Develop:** Any change to an API endpoint (creation, modification, deletion) on the backend must be reflected here immediately.
+2.  **Document As You Develop:** Any change to an "API endpoint" (creation, modification, deletion) on the backend must be reflected here immediately.
 Any decision on the frontend on how to consume the API should also be logged.
 3.  **Clarity and Brevity:** Use clear language.
 Provide examples where necessary.

 ---